AdobeDocs/experience-manager-64.en/help/assets/asset-reports.md

    ![property_path](assets/property_path.png)

-   To add more custom columns, tap/click **Add** and repeat steps 5 and 6.
+   To add more custom columns, tap/click **[!UICONTROL Add]** and repeat steps 5 and 6.

-1. Tap/click **Create** from the toolbar.
+1. Tap/click **[!UICONTROL Create]** from the toolbar.
 A message notifies that report generation has been initiated.

 ## Configure purging service {#configure-purging-service}